bearded-avenger/soren/readme.md

 * 99% unstyled
 * library of components
 * tons of template tags
 * utilizes Wordpress theme customizer

+See the Wiki here for some documenation and shiz.

 ## Installation